-Details of the plausible bounds imposed on the parameters to be estimated are provided in Table 53.
-The range for r^a was selected on the same basis as in Mori and Butterworth (2004), and ranges for the other parameters were selected based on various sources of information available to date.
-Values for the input parameters Bb^a and $\eta^{j,a}$ are chosen so that the resultant populations' trajectories are able to reflect the patterns evident from available data.
-Note in particular that the apparent greater suitabilities of the Atlantic for blue, fin, humpback whales and of the Pacific for minke whales is reflected by choosing comparatively smaller values for the η parameter for these respective regions.
+Details of the plausible bounds imposed on the parameters to be estimated are provided in Table 5.
+The range for $r^a$ was selected on the same basis as in Mori and Butterworth (2004), and ranges for the other parameters were selected based on various sources of information available to date.
+Values for the input parameters $Bb^a$ and $\eta^{j,a}$ are chosen so that the resultant populations' trajectories are able to reflect the patterns evident from available data.
+Note in particular that the apparent greater suitabilities of the Atlantic for blue, fin, humpback whales and of the Pacific for minke whales is reflected by choosing comparatively lesser values for the $\eta$ parameter for these respective regions.